 3. The harp should be protected at all times from all pets and from young children.
 If you have cats in the house, be careful about putting a cover on your harp, as cats like to think they can climb a covered harp and can pull it over on top of themselves in the process!
 If at all possible, keep the harp in a room that can be made inaccessible to kids and pets.

 4. The harp likes to be kept at a fairly constant temperature and humidity - 50% humidity is ideal.
 A simple inexpensive humidity gauge should be kept in the room with the harp.
-In homes with central heat and A/C, it is often necessary to add humidity to the air with a room or instrument humidifier so that the wood of the harp does not get too dry.

 5. Do not place the harp where it will be in direct sunlight at any time of the day.